-Marcus Cocova is a News Producer for KOAA News5 in Colorado Springs and Pueblo, Colorado.
+Marcus Cocova is a Digital Content Producer for KOAA News5 in Colorado Springs and Pueblo, Colorado.

 Marcus began his work in journalism as the photo editor for Riverside Community College’s Viewpoints newspaper.
 He received Associate degrees in journalism, photography, and theater arts.

 He later transferred and attended California Polytechnic State University, San Luis Obispo where he earned his BS in journalism with minors in photo/video and environmental studies.
 As a digital manager for Mustang Media Group, he discovered his love for broadcast and digital journalism with KCPR, MNTV, and Mustang News.

 After his undergraduate study, he went directly to Emerson College, Boston where he earned his MA in journalism.
 He founded and managed Emerson College’s first graduate journalism publication, “Intrepid Magazine” and acted as the publication’s editor-in-chief.
 He continued his work in multimedia journalism with The Berkeley Beacon as the multimedia managing editor.